aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

   * I have PCR band-length data for some samples.
 Compare that to species assignments from RADseq to see if it matches.
   * Morphology.
 Once I have samples identified to species can I detect morphological patterns that separate them?
 I have a guide to algae in the data folder.
 See what kinds of characters they use to differentiate species of filamentous algae.
+  * Do an analysis of quality vs sample age?

 ## Questions:

   * What is my distribution of cluster depths within samples?
 Is the 10000 maximum cluster depth cutoff ok or should I be lowering it?
   * What is the optimal clustering level?
   * What are the apparent ploidy levels of my samples?
+I did ploidy inference on the c90 dataset and it gives ambiguouos results.
+Does it make a difference if I do it on the optimal clustering dataset?

+## Last status:

+I ran multiple clustering levels and it looks like the peak is around c96.
+I'm now running more precise clustering levels around there to find the true peak.
+Waiting on those to finish so I can proceed with the "best clustering" dataset.